Open system effects on slow light and electromagnetically induced transparency: Introduction

 \section{Introduction}

 A medium that is opaque to radiation on one of the transitions of a $\Lambda$-system can be made transparent by addressing a laser field on the second transition, a phenomenon known as electromagnetically induced transparency (EIT) \cite{fleischhauer2005eit, marangos1998eit}.
 Associated with this transparency is an extremely small and dynamically controllable group velocity \cite{hau1999lsr}.
 The pulse can be brought to a complete stop and stored as an atomic coherence.
 Most impressive with respect to storage time, is perhaps the storage of a light pulse in a solid for a period greater than one second \cite{longdell2005sls}.
-The process can be reversed, and the light pulse released with the original pulse information intact \cite{fleischhauer2000tps}, making the EIT a strong candidate for a quantum memory \cite{fleischhauer2002qmp}.
+The process can be reversed, and the light pulse released with the original pulse information intact \cite{fleischhauer2000tps}, making the EIT mechanism a strong candidate to build a quantum memory \cite{fleischhauer2002qmp}.
 Beside applications in quantum information processing, the narrow spectral feature of EIT is an important tool in spectroscopy \cite{krishna2005hrh}, high precision magnetic sensors \cite{katsoprinakis2006gps}, and atomic clocks \cite{knappe2004mac, vanier2005acb}.
+Furthermore, the slow light phenomena can be used for optical delay lines and light storage, but there is a trade-off between the delay of a pulse and the bandwidth \cite{tidstrom2007dbp}.
+In order to increase the bandwidth, spatially dispersed light beams in non-isotropic media can be used \cite{dutton2006aao}.

-The dark state of the $\Lambda$-system is responsible for the above coherence properties \cite{arimondo1996cpt}.
-Open system effects suppress the dark state of the system and thus sets the ultimate limit on the storage time of light, the residual absorption, and the spectral resolution of the transparency.
+The above effects depend crucially on the coherence properties of the $\Lambda$-system \cite{arimondo1996cpt}.
+The dark state superposition, central to the EIT mechanism, is fragile to external influences.
+This motivates to study open system effects in the dynamics of this system.
+Open system effects suppress the dark state of the system and thus set the ultimate limit on the storage time of light, the absorption, and the spectral resolution of the transparency.
 There are tricks that one can play in order to increase the efficiency of this coherence effect.
 In, for example, Ref.~\cite{longdell2005sls} the effective decoherence rate was decreased by a method called quantum bang-bang dynamic control, inspired by refocusing techniques in nuclear magnetic resonance~\cite{viola1998dsd}.
-Furthermore, there is a trade-off between the delay of a pulse and the bandwidth \cite{tidstrom2007dbp}.
-In order to increase the bandwidth, spatially dispersed light beams in non-isotropic media can be used \cite{dutton2006aao}.